TSC Project Roles¶

 The above applies to elected TSC Project roles that may be defined in addition.

 An Assignee is one of the maintainers of a subsystem or code being changed.
 Assignees are set either automatically based on the code being changed or set by the other Maintainers, the Release Engineering team can set an assignee when the latter is not possible.

-Right to dismiss stale reviews and seek reviews from additional maintainers, developers and contributors
+Right to dismiss stale and unrelated reviews or reviews not following expectations from reviewers and seek reviews from additional maintainers, developers and contributors

 Responsibility to re-assign a pull request if they are the original submitter of the code

 Responsibility to drive the pull request to a mergeable state